s3prl/s3prl/s3prl/downstream/separation_stft2/README.md

 This is the second version of the source separation benchmark.
+It uses the same Libri2Mix dataset as separation_stft.
 We made the following changes to improve the training speed and system performance.

 1. Adjust the learning rate from 1e-4 to 1e-3.
 2. Adjust n_fft and window_size of STFT from 512 to 1024.
 For separation task, it seems a larger window size gives better performance.